翻譯進度

 Checking Subscription Status

 Once a user is subscribed to your application, you may check their subscription status using a variety of convenient methods.
-First, the subscribed method returns true if the user has an active subscription, even if the subscription is currently within its trial period:
+First, the subscribed method returns true if the user has an valid subscription, even if the subscription is currently within its trial period:

 1if ($user->subscribed('default')) {